 - Dried Oregano – A sprinkle of this earthy herb adds the classic Greek flair you know and love.
 It brings depth and a hint of warmth to the dressing.

 - Sea Salt – A little salt brings out the natural flavors of each veggie.
-We add just enough to make everything pop without going overboard.
+We add just enough to make everything pop!

 How to Make Greek Salad

-- Chop and combine the veggies.
+- Chop and combine the components of the salad.
 Start by slicing the tomatoes, cucumbers, bell pepper, and olives.
-Drain the soaked onions, then add everything—including the chopped pepperoncini and feta cubes—to a large bowl.
+Drain the soaked onions, then add everything, including the chopped pepperoncini and feta cubes, to a large bowl.
+Then, pour in the cooled pasta chips.

 - Whisk the dressing.
 In a separate bowl or jar, stir together the olive oil, red wine vinegar, oregano, sea salt, and black pepper until it’s fully blended and fragrant.